The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 As is the case for physical OPUS cards, transit fares loaded onto a single virtual card follow priority.
 The least expensive fare for the user will be used first, following this logic:

-2. Then the 24h / 3-day / Unlimited Weekend / Unlimited Weekend passes
+1. The 24h / 3-day / Unlimited Weekend / Unlimited Weekend passes are used first

 If a security agent asks to check the validity of your virtual fare, all you have to do is put your mobile device on the agent’s verification device for processing.

 No. You don’t have to launch the Chrono app to validate your transit fare.
-Just tapping your mobile device near the validator will do the trick.
+Just unlock and tap your mobile device near the validator will do the trick.

 First, make sure you completed all the steps of your fare purchase and that your virtual card was properly activated, so that it can be checked at a validator.